Advertisement

 • Fencing off areas around sycamore trees.

-• Moving your horse to other pastures during high-risk periods, in spring and autumn.
+• Moving your horse to a different field during high-risk periods (spring and autumn).

-• Remembering that sycamore seeds can be carried in the wind and travel some distance, so even if there aren’t any sycamore trees in your horse’s field, but there are sycamores in the vicinity, you will still need to regularly inspect the field and remove any that have blown in.
+• Remembering that sycamore seeds can be carried in the wind and travel some distance.
+So even if there aren’t any sycamore trees in your horse’s field, but there are sycamores in the vicinity, you will still need to regularly inspect the field.
+Remove any seeds that have blown in as soon as you see them.

 • Providing extra forage for your horse so that they aren’t tempted to eat any sycamore seeds they find.